Cancer of the Uterus

 - Chemotherapy usually requires IV administration of drugs designed to kill cancer cells.

 - Hormone therapy (usually progesterone) is used on cancer cells that require another hormone (estrogen) for growth.

-- Second opinions can be obtained by referrals made by your doctor, local medical society, and many others.
+- Second opinions can be obtained by referrals made by your doctor to others in the local medical society, or to other doctors elsewhere.

 - Follow-up care is important.
-Complications can be treated early and possible cancer resurgence can be diagnosed early.
+Complications can be treated early and possible cancer recurrence can be diagnosed early.

 - Support groups are varied and many are local.
 The National Cancer Institute (NCI) can help locate support groups and possible clinical trials.

 Medically Reviewed by a Doctor on 3/14/2014

 Next: What is the uterus?